 The Driver's Code

-At Driving Forever, we believe car culture comes with responsibility, and that it's worth protecting.
-Every time an enthusiast does something stupid in public, it gives lawmakers, insurers and the general public another reason to restrict what we love.
-We're not going to let that happen on our watch.
+At Driving Forever, we believe driving culture comes with responsibility, and that it's worth protecting.
+Every time an enthusiast does something stupid in public, it hands lawmakers, insurers and the general public another reason to restrict what we love, and we're not going to let that happen on our watch.

-We're realists.
-We know enthusiasts push boundaries, ourselves included.
-We're not going to pretend we've never exceeded a speed limit.
-But there's a line between enjoying your car and putting others at risk, and we know where it is.
-If you make choices that break the rules, own them.
-Don't endanger people who didn't sign up for it.
-And don't complain when consequences arrive.
+We're realists about this.
+Enthusiasts push boundaries — we're not going to pretend we've never exceeded a speed limit — but there's a line between enjoying your vehicle and putting other people at risk, and we all know where it sits.
+If you make choices that break the rules, own them, keep the risk away from anyone who didn't sign up for it, and don't complain when the consequences arrive.

 Do

 Welcome everyone.
-Car culture is for all ages, all budgets, all backgrounds.
-The kid with a poster on their wall belongs here as much as the collector with a warehouse.
-Share what you know and lift people up.
+Driving culture belongs to anyone who loves it, whatever their age, budget or background.
+The kid with a poster on the bedroom wall is as much a part of this as the collector with a warehouse, so share what you know and bring people along with you.

 Keep it safe for others.
-Your passengers, other drivers, pedestrians, kids.
-They didn't choose your risk appetite, so never put someone in danger who hasn't explicitly signed up for it.
+Your passengers, other road users and everyone around you didn't choose your appetite for risk, so don't make them carry it.
+Never put anyone in danger who hasn't knowingly signed up for it.

 Save it for the track.
-If you want to find the limit, do it somewhere designed for it.
+If you want to find the limit, find it somewhere built for the job — that's what track days are for.

 Respect all builds.
-The $500 daily and the $500K classic both represent someone's passion.
-Don't gatekeep and don't be a snob.
+The $500 daily carries as much passion as the $500K classic, and both belong here.
+There's no entry requirement, so don't gatekeep and don't be a snob.

 Don't

 Endanger the public.
-Street takeovers, racing on public roads, showing off in traffic.
-This is where car culture loses its social licence.
-One bad moment can end lives and hand ammunition to people who'd happily see the lot of us restricted.
+Street takeovers, racing on public roads and showing off in traffic are exactly where driving culture loses its social licence.
+One bad moment can end a life, and it arms the people who would happily see us all regulated off the road.

 Put unwilling passengers at risk.
-Kids in the back seat, mates who aren't comfortable, anyone who hasn't said "go for it."
-Their trust matters more than your fun.
+The kids in the back seat and the friend who's gone quiet haven't said "go for it", and their trust matters more than your fun.
+If you're not certain they're into it, assume they're not.

 Tear others down.
-The toxic side of car culture drives people away and we're building something better than that.
+The toxic side of driving culture has driven plenty of good people away, and we're building something better than that here.

 Stay silent when it matters.
-If someone in the community is doing harm, say something.
-That's not snitching, it's how we protect the thing we love.
+If someone in the community is putting people at risk, say something.
+Speaking up is how we look after the thing we love, and silence only helps the person doing the damage.

-How we act shapes whether car culture survives or gets regulated out of existence.
-We're not the problem.
-Let's prove it.
+How we act, individually and together, decides whether driving culture thrives or gets regulated out of existence.
+We'd rather prove the doubters wrong.

 Different Roads.
 Same Drive.